scaleoutsean/sfc/README.md

   -u USERNAME, --username USERNAME
                         username for SolidFire array.
 Default: SF_USERNAME -p PASSWORD, --password PASSWORD
                         password for admin account on SolidFire cluster.
-Default: SF_PASSWORD.
+Default: SF_PASSWORD or, if empty, prompt to provide it.
   -ih [INFLUXDB_HOST], --influxdb-host [INFLUXDB_HOST]
                         host IP or name of InfluxDB.
-Default: 192.168.50.184 -ip [INFLUXDB_PORT], --influxdb-port [INFLUXDB_PORT]
+Default: 192.168.1.146 -ip [INFLUXDB_PORT], --influxdb-port [INFLUXDB_PORT]
-                        port of InfluxDB.
-Default: 32290 -id [INFLUXDB_NAME], --influxdb-name [INFLUXDB_NAME]
+                        HTTPS port of InfluxDB.
+Default: 8181 -id [INFLUXDB_NAME], --influxdb-name [INFLUXDB_NAME]
                         name of InfluxDB database to use.
 SFC creates it if it does not exist.
 Default: sfc -fh [HI], --frequency-high [HI]